Julien-Verdun/Snake/README.md

 # Snake

-Implementation of the gamous game Snake with Python module Pygame
+A simple implementation of the famous game Snake with Python module Pygame.

+You can play the game with Python by running the file Snake.py.
+Otherwise, you can use the executable on the Snake folder : Snake.exe.

 ## Game demonstration